flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-august-30/index.md

     _key: card-2-610be104-3fe3-46a6-8039-519a09b28b37
   - order: 2
     body: >-
-      > “I think Canada very much wants to make the deal.A It probably won’t be good at all if they don’t.”
+      > “I think Canada very much wants to make the deal.
+It probably won’t be good at all if they don’t.”

       President Trump says he's optimistic as Canada rejoins NAFTA trade talks.